 They assigned each of the notes to a channel in their 16-track mixing board, thus occupying 12 channels, leaving four for the rest of the recording.
 They would manually jack up the sound on three or four faders in one fell swoop, creating a chord from the tapestry of voices that gives the track its unique thrilling, enthralling sound.
 Then another chord, and another.
 Then pasting them all together to form the backing track.

-Then adding the embellishments.
-Such as playing a section back at half speed, creating the same chord sequence an octave lower, and adding it underneath the source.
+Then they added the embellishments, such as playing a section back at half speed, creating the same chord sequence an octave lower, and adding it underneath the source.
 Then playing along with the backing track, adding a Fender Rhodes, electric guitar, and Moog-made bass.
 No drums.
 Then bringing in Kathy, the studio secretary, to whisper “Be quiet – big boys don’t cry”, and fiddling all sorts of effects onto that.
 Then adding the toy music box with lots of psychedelic effects under that.

 The result?
 Forty years of air play.
 They musta did something right.
 The sound.
 The melody.
 The vocal (Eric).
 And there’s also a song there.